roualdes/bridgestan/docs/internals/development.rst

 Developers should follow the instructions in :doc:`../getting-started` to ensure they have the minimal C++ build tools required for working with BridgeStan.

+Besides the normal build commands used by users, developers may find the following commands useful when working on BridgeStan itself:

+* ``make format``: Format all source code according to the project's style guidelines.
+  This will be checked by CI, so it's a good idea to run before each push.

+* ``make test_models``: Build all of the models in the :file:`test_models/` directory at once.

+* ``make docs``: Build these docs (see :doc:`./documentation`).

 C++
 ---